Make me a lawbender

 She worried a lot about the boys, actually.
 They pushed KoInu-chan around, and probably didn’t have her best interests in mind, but without them she wouldn’t have nearly as many friends as she needed to take over the world.
 The Vods had told her to take over the world and The Vods were a real god!

-KoInu-chan touched the Collar of Peli, always faintly warm on her wrist.
+KoInu-chan signed off and touched the Collar of Peli, always faintly warm on her wrist.
 It was called a “collar” even though it wasn’t around her neck – that wouldn’t match today’s outfit.
 She quickly unwound the bracelet, then unwound it again.
 In that magical way it had, the Collar of Peli doubled in length without losing any width.

 KoInu-chan separated half of the pandanus fibers, then half of the half, and half of that again until she had 32 bundles, which she began to braid.
 The first one went back on her wrist when it was finished.
 The others would go to her new friends.
 Soon, everyone would have a bracelet like hers and nobody would push anybody around.
 Nobody would want to.
 The thought was very soothing.

 KoInu-chan hissed against the Collar’s sudden cold.
 Not the brief shiver of one of her friends worrying about someone snubbing them, or even the bite of mortal danger (fortunately very rare).
 This blast of cold felt…important.
-It felt the way fear did when the boys were involved.
+It felt the way things did when the boys were involved.

 “I told them to take care of my friends,” KoInu-chan grumbled as she put down the last braid and grasped her own.
 She closed her eyes.
 “I’m going to give them a talking to…”